Lesson Plan - Get It!

 - sentence fluency

 In this lesson, you will be learning about the second trait – organization.
-If you missed or need to review the first Related Lessons of our The Traits of Writing series, find them in the right-hand sidebar.

 Take out your Writer’s notebook or a piece of paper and pencil to take notes.
 As you watch 6+1 Writing Traits: Organization from CockrumVideos, write down: